EN TR

 Conclusion

 Bottom-up design works.
-When buildings negotiate their own positions through simple rules, the result is 18% better daylighting, 23% shorter paths, and layouts that surprise even us.
+When buildings negotiate their own positions through simple rules, the result in our simulations is 18% better daylighting, 23% shorter paths, and layouts that surprise even us.
 We don't design masterplans anymore.
 We design systems that design masterplans.

 Limitations